whitelynx/fttpwm/README.md

 This WM does stuff.
 Not a lot yet, but it's getting... somewhere.

 I will warn you: I don't yet consider this finished enough for _my own_ use.
-I wouldn't suggest you try to use this as your standard window manager yet.
+I definitely wouldn't suggest you try to use this as your standard window manager yet.

 Requirements